-Marios Papadopoulos is the founder, music director and driving force behind the Oxford Philharmonic Orchestra (formerly Oxford Philomusica), Orchestra in Residence at the University of Oxford.
+Marios Papadopoulos is the founder and music director of the Oxford Philharmonic Orchestra, Orchestra in Residence at the University of Oxford.

 All the attributes of one of the world’s greatest players The Times